talos/talos.github.com/source/_posts/2015-06-29-where-is-decontrol.md

 loophole in the law -- and failure to do so could be an indication that they are overcharging their tenants.

+If a landlord doesn't like charging the legal rent, they can simply "forget" to register.
+It's up to the tenant to take them to court to comply.

 ### Hidden in plain sight

-Remarkably, the percentage of stabilized apartments per building over time is hidden in plain sight, in every building's property tax bills.
+Remarkably, the number of stabilized apartments in each building over the last seven years is hidden in plain sight, in property tax bills.
 With help from a few civic hackers, I built [taxbills.nyc](http://taxbills.nyc), a collection of every tax bill going back to 2008 for every building that might be stabilized in New York City.

 Putting together this site required downloading hundreds of thousands of tax bills PDFs over several months because New York City's [Department of